Pre-K Autism IEP Lesson Plans | SPED Lesson Planner

 Combine these strategies with consistent routines, frequent opportunities for practice, and generalization across classroom activities such as songs, art, read-alouds, and dramatic play.

-Sample Lesson Plan Framework
+Sample Pre-K Autism Lesson Plan Components

 The following template shows how to embed IEP-driven instruction across a pre-K day while maintaining a playful atmosphere.